rklabacka/ThamnophisElegans_FunctionalGenomics2021/Examining-Sequence-Variation/reads2vcf/README.md

   -ERC GVCF
 ```

-While performing variant calling, we create our cohort sample map that will be used for combine the gvcf files.
+While performing variant calling, we create our cohort sample map that will be used to combine the gvcf files.
 All the steps up to this point are occuring for each sample (e.g., in a loop), but we have only been showing the step for a single individual (see function ```use-HaplotypeCaller```).
 ```
 echo "Sample1$'\t'Sample1_0.g.vcf" >> cohort.sample_map_0
 ## NOTE: We labeled this "cohort.sample_map_0" because it will be for the first iteration of variant calling (i.e., index 0)